codemybrainsout/smart-app-rate/README.md

 # Smart App Rate

 Smart app rate dialog for Android which takes user rating into consideration.
-If the user rates the app below the threshold rating defined, the dialog will change into a feedback form.
+If the user rates the app below the defined threshold rating, the dialog will change into a feedback form.
 Otherwise, It will take the user to the
 Google PlayStore.

 ![](preview/preview.png)

+## **Features**
+- Auto fetches the app icon to appear on top of the dialog
+- App session coun to make the dialog appear on the app open event
+- Minimum threshold to open the feedback form
+- Customizable title, positive button and negative button texts
+- Customizable button colors and backgrounds

-If you want the dialog to appear on the Nth session of the app, just add the `session(N)` to the dialog builder and move the code to the `onCreate()` method of your Activity class.
+If you want the dialog to appear on the Nth session of the app, just add the `session(N)` to the dialog builder method and move the code to the `onCreate()` method of your Activity class.
 The dialog will appear when the app is opened for the Nth time.

 ##How to use